Side Effects Of One A Day Women's

 Less Common but Notable Side Effects

 In rare cases, more significant side effects can occur.
 Allergic reactions are possible, especially if you have known sensitivities to any of the ingredients in One A Day Women's.
-Symptoms of an allergic reaction can include rash, itching, hives, swelling, and difficulty breathing.
+Also, symptoms of an allergic reaction can include rash, itching, hives, swelling, and difficulty breathing.
 If you experience any of these symptoms, it's essential to seek immediate medical attention.

 Individual Variability